Are you or a loved one struggling with addiction? Call us at 541.504.9577

 At BestCare, we offer a range of treatment programs designed to address the many levels of addiction.
 It may not be an easy journey but with the support of the peer community, your family and friends, it is a journey you, like many before you, can make successfully.
 Contact us directly and we can help you identify which treatment is right for you.

 Retain your freedom while getting help, change unhealthy behavior and find new ways to cope with life pressures.
 Our outpatient treatment program serves as the first level of addiction treatment and is especially helpful for those who may be facing legal issues resulting from a DUII.
 It is also used as a follow-up and ongoing support after residential treatment.
 It typically involves a time commitment of approximately 5 hours (or less) a week.
+Also offered: The MOMS Program provides support and stigma-free care to pregnant women and women who have recently had babies who struggle with substance use.
+The MOMS team advocate for women and their families, connect them with needed resources, offer a support group, and fast-track access to treatment if a woman chooses.

 Intensive Outpatient Treatment